KylefromWI/Monster_of_the_Week/Players_Outline.md

 * You take 1 harm ignore armor
 * The magic draws immediate, unwelcome attention
 * Problematic side effect

+### Magic Possible Requirements
+* Requires weird materials
+* Spell will take some time to cast (10 s, 30 s, or 1 min)
+* Spell requires ritual chanting or gestures
+* Spell requires drawing arcane symbols
+* You need one or two people to help cast
+* You need to refer to tome for details

+### Big Magic Possible Requirements
+* You need to spend a lot of time (days or weeks) to research the ritual
+* You need to experiment, there may be lots of failures
+* You need rare or weird ingredients and supplies
+* The spell will take a long time to cast (hours or days)
+* You need a lot of people to help (2, 3, 7, 13, or more)
+* The spell needs to be cast at a certain place or time

 ## Ratings (Stats)